Canadian Society of Clinical Chemists: History

-The founding meeting for the CSCC was held in Montreal, Quebec on Oct 17th 1956.
-Since that time the membership has grown to several hundred clinical chemists and highlights of the society's accomplishments during its first 50 years were documented by Dr. Arlene Crowe (past president) in Clinical Biochemistry.
+The founding meeting for the CSCC was held in Montreal, Quebec on October 17, 1956.
+Since that time, the membership has grown to several hundred clinical chemists.
 In 1986 the Canadian Academy of Clinical Biochemistry was established as the academic body of the CSCC to oversee training, certification, accreditation, and professional development of clinical chemists in Canada.
 A syllabus for post doctoral training in clinical biochemistry was developed and is maintained by the CACB as a guide to program directors and trainees.
+The CSCC holds an Annual Scientific Congress and Annual General Meeting.
+The 61st annual CSCC conference was held in San Diego, CA, USA from July 31-August 4, 2017 as a joint meeting with the AACC.

 Activities

-The CSCC holds an Annual Scientific Congress and Annual General Meeting.
-The 61st annual CSCC conference was held in San Diego, CA, USA July 31-August 4, 2017 as a joint meeting with the AACC.